turingschool-examples/backend_mod_1_prework/day_3/questions.md

 chairs = 12

 if people == chairs

-  puts "Perfect, we have the right amount."
+...puts "Perfect, we have the right amount."

 elsif people < chairs

-  puts "We have too many chairs."
+...puts "We have too many chairs."

 else

-  puts "We need more chairs."
+...puts "We need more chairs."

 end